Grazing Charts are an Essential Planning Tool For any Grazing Business

-Take out the mystic rural affinity and a grazing business is like any other, it’s a sausage machine that has to produce something… and we all agree it can be challenging. to convert an unpredictable outcome of weather (i.e, rain) into a perishable ingredient (dry matter in forage) via a wildly variable substrate (soil) to make products with variable quality into a market with significant volatility.
-Trying to explain this to a mechanical Engineer with 2% tolerance for variation makes it obvious how many vagaries there are in grazing versus most other production businesses.
+Take out the mystic rural affinity and a grazing business is like any other.
+It’s a sausage machine that must produce something.
+We all agree it can be challenging.
+To convert an unpredictable outcome of weather (i.e., rain) into a perishable ingredient (dry matter in forage).
+All via a wildly variable substrate (soil) to make products with variable quality into a market with significant volatility.
+Explaining this to a mechanical Engineer with 2% tolerance for variation makes it obvious how many vagaries there are in grazing versus most other production businesses.

 “The job of a Grazier is to convert precipitation into grass and grass into production, everything else is noise, culture, habit, love for animals and machinery.”
 Bart Davidson.

 Every business is about supply and demand, and a grazing enterprise is no different.
-Yes, in a grazing business it can be difficult to know future grass Supply, but we can all learn to guesstimate current feed available and current Demand, i.e the daily feed demand for all the mouths we have on at the moment.
-It is very unlikely we will learn where we are at with grass supply and demand without a feedback loop of some kind to learn from.
+In a grazing business it can be difficult to know future grass supply.
+However, we can all learn to guesstimate current feed available and current demand.
+I.e. the daily feed demand for all the mouths we have on now.
+It’s unlikely we will learn where we’re at with grass supply and demand without a feedback loop to learn from.

-- very intuitive observers of grass, animals, time, season and land type, able to carry around in their heads an accumulation of numbers and changes that the other 95% of us simply cannot; or
+Very intuitive observers of grass, animals, time, season and land type, can do something the other 95% of us simply cannot.
+The ability to:

 The Power of a Grazing Chart to Unlock the Information in your property

-Running a grazing chart is like opening a whole new folder full of information about your property you didn’t know existed.
+Running a grazing chart is like opening a whole new folder full of information about your property.
+Information you didn’t know existed.

-- In the past how did you come up with prioritizing where to fertilize and what the return from that was,
+- In the past how did you come up with prioritising where to fertilise and what the return was.

 How on earth can you make those decisions without knowing the monthly or annual yield of the primary ingredient consumed in your production system, aka grass?
-Kind of frightening when you consider the amount of money invested in seed, fertilizer, chemical, sub-division etc to do with property development and improvement… as compared to cropping where it is well known.
+Kind of frightening when you consider the amount of money invested in seed, fertilizer, chemical, sub-division etc to do with property development and improvement.
+Compared to cropping where it is well known.

-Running a grazing chart can resolve this and it is so easy to do the benefits far out weigh the time cost and the time will be recouped by making better decisions so you spend less time keeping busy fixing problems.
-So it’s a win win as they say.
+Running a grazing chart can resolve these issues.
+It is so easy to do the benefits outweigh the time cost and the time will be recouped by making better decisions.
+So, you spend less time keeping busy fixing problems.
+It’s a win win as they say.

 Tracking yield is as simple as tracking animal movements when the math is done for you in a digital grazing chart

-How on earth can we run a grazing business (worth a small fortune in land and livestock asset values)… without knowing or having some vague idea about the actual ongoing Yield per paddock and whether what we are doing is working.
+How can we run a grazing business, worth a small fortune in land and livestock asset values?
+Without knowing or having some vague idea about the actual ongoing yield per paddock and if what we are doing is working.

-Most graziers would tell you they don’t know grass yield because they are still working out livestock inventory, let alone grass inventory and yield per graze.
+Most graziers will tell you they don’t know grass yield because they are still calculating livestock inventory, let alone grass inventory and yield per graze.
 They will say it’s too hard and ignore it.

-The old chestnut ‘you can’t manage what you can’t measure’ applies here and what’s even better is that livestock measure it for you.
-We don’t have to measure yield, our collection of four-legged two stomach one mouth mobile harvesting unit does it for us!
+The old chestnut ‘you can’t manage what you can’t measure’ applies here.
+What’s even better is that livestock measure it for you.
+We don’t have to measure yield.
+Our collection of four-legged two stomach one mouth mobile harvesting unit does it for us!

-All we have to do is keep track of:
+All we must do is keep track of: